-The Jaques Willow Glen property under consideration is a total of 70 +/- acres.
-The land owner and SJCOG, Inc. are discussing an easement acquisition of the property under the habitat plan of approximately 65+/- acres on the property with various enhancements.
-The location of the property is on Upper Roberts Island east of Middle River and west of the City of Lathrop in the Delta Zone.
-The potential preserve is near existing SJCOG, Inc. preserves in the Delta Zone area, also shown in the attachment 1 and 2.
+The Muela Willow Glen Road property under consideration is a total of 65 +/-acres.
+The land owner and SJCOG, Inc. are discussing an easement purchase of 60+/- acres under the habitat plan.
+The location of the property (elevation of 5-8 feet above sea level) on Willow Glen Road north of Undine Road along Middle River west of the City of Lathrop in the Delta Zone.
+The potential preserve is near existing SJCOG, Inc. preserves in the Delta Zone, also shown in the attachment 1 and 2.

-With the acquisition, SJCOG, Inc. staff has written this draft PMP to reflect the existing Preserve Management Plans of the row and field crop/irrigated pasture preserves in the Delta Zone for economy of scale for species under the SJMSCP.
-The PMP has a various enhancement planned for a portion of the easement property which will be compatible with on-going farming activities in cooperation with the land owner to restore habitat for various species since there have been historical records of Swainson's hawks and other species near the property in the California Natural Diversity Database (CNDDB) through a supplemental restoration plan.
+With the easement purchase, SJCOG, Inc. staff has written this draft PMP to be consistent with the existing Preserve Management Plans of the agricultural habitat and riparian preserves in the Delta Zone for management economies of scale for species under the SJMSCP.
+The easement will serve for habitat for various species while providing mitigation for agricultural impacts under the habitat plan in the Delta and/or Central Zones.

+There have been historical records of Swainson's hawk and other species on/near the property in the California Natural Diversity Database (CNDDB).